 - Rugrats Go Wild!.
 Nigel Thornberry falls on his head and regresses to believing he's three years old.
 Later, when chaos ensues inside a small sub, a subsequent whack to the head restores his memory.

 - John Doe.
-The title character had his universal knowledge erased by lightning in the beginning of one episode, only to have it returned by getting electrocuted later in the episode.
+The title character had his universal knowledge erased by lightning at the beginning of one episode, only to have it returned by getting electrocuted later in the episode.

 - In one episode of The Munsters, Herman gets struck by lightning and is turned into a regular human being.
 After all of Grampa's magic fails to return him, he gets struck by lightning again and is back to his old self again.